![]() |

-It's here that the book’s action reaches an unexpected pause.
-While the earlier chapters have depicted the harrowing details of Holden's and Miller's struggle to escape from Eros alive (with both characters forced to fight off those civilians unlucky enough to become infected with Protogen's mind-controlling virus in the process), it's in this moment that the story shifts tone, and instead presents the reader with a comparatively quieter scene in which Holden and his crew gather in the Rocinante's galley to prepare a meal together.
+It's here that the book’s previously incessant action reaches an unexpected pause.
+While the earlier chapters had depicted the harrowing details of Holden's and Miller's struggle to escape from the Eros colony alive (with both characters forced to fight off those civilians unlucky enough to become infected with Protogen's mind-controlling virus), it's in this moment that the story presents the reader with a comparatively quieter scene in which Holden and his crew gather in the Rocinante's galley to prepare a meal together.
+As Holden sits at his ship's table and watches the people around him laugh and eat, he reflects on how everyone happens to come from a world whose government is currently bent on the other's destruction.

-As Holden sits at his ship's table and watches the people around him laugh and eat, he reflects on how everyone around him happens to come from a world whose government is currently bent on the other's destruction.
-Holden's Executive Officer on the Rocinante, Naomi Nagata, is a so-called "belter"--a citizen of the loosely defined Outer Planets Alliance, and therefore a former resident of one of the many free-floating colonies in the astroid belt which seek to liberate themselves from the Mars and Earth based corporations who currently rule them.
-Meanwhile the Rocinante's pilot, Alex Kamal, is a citizen of the Martian Congressional Republic, and therefore a descendant of colonists from Earth who settled Mars hundreds of years earlier, and promptly declared independence from their draconian colonial overseers so as to found their own society.
-Even the Rocinante's engineer, Amos Burton, has his own uniquely distinct background--having been born on Earth just like Holden, but fled this world at such a young age that he identifies more as a belter like Naomi than anyone else.
+The Rocinante's Executive Officer, Naomi Nagata, is a so-called "belter"--a citizen of the loosely defined Outer Planets Alliance, and therefore a former resident of one of the many free-floating colonies in the astroid belt which are currently seeking to liberate themselves from the corrupt Mars and Earth based corporations who currently rule them.
+Yet because of Protogen's recent actions, the disparate leaders of the Outer Planets Alliance have now realized that one of their colonies was effectively sacrificed by a corporation working at the behest of Earth and Mars.
+As a result, they have begun working to obtain this new bioweapon in preparation for a retaliatory strike.
+Meanwhile the Rocinante's pilot, Alex Kamal, is a citizen of the Martian Congressional Republic, and therefore a descendant of colonists from Earth who settled Mars hundreds of years earlier, and promptly declared independence from their draconian Earth-based overseers so as to found their own nation (an act which has locked them in a protracted cold war with Earth ever since).
+Even the Rocinante's engineer, Amos Burton, has his own uniquely distinct background that defies simplicity--while Amos was born on Earth just like Holden, he fled this world at such a young age that he identifies more as a belter like Naomi.
+Then there is Miller--a man who despite technically being a belter by birth has nevertheless spent his life working for an Earth-based security contractor dedicated to upholding an openly corrupt puppet government on his home on the astroid Ceres--preserving a peace which Miller has only just started to realize was false.

 The story was amusing enough, and the detective's dry delivery suited it well, but Holden only half listened.
 He watched his crew, saw the tension falling from their faces and shoulders.
 He and Amos were both from Earth, though if he had to guess, he'd say Amos had forgotten about his home world the first time he'd shipped out.
 Alex was from Mars and clearly still loved it.
 One bad mistake on either side, and both planets might be radioactive rubble by the end of dinner.
 But right now they were just friends, having a meal together.
 It was right.
 It was what Holden had to keep fighting for. (p.368)

-As Holden's half of the story begins, he is introduced working as the Executive Officer of the aging ice hauler the Canterbury--a vast ship which centuries earlier was used to colonize the minor planet Ceres, but which now is used by an interplanetary shipping company to gather water ice harvested from Saturn's rings.
-Content to spend the rest of his life aboard a vessel which (as his narration cheerfully notes), is so far down humanity's vast corporate-run social hierarchy that its very nearly impossible to fall any further, Holden's peacefully boring day-to-day existence is interrupted only when the Canterbury receives a mysterious distress call.
+Much of the first half of Leviathan Wakes alternates between two narratives, each of which in their own ways foreshadow these later themes.
+As Holden's half of the story begins, he is introduced working as the Executive Officer of the aging ice hauler the Canterbury--a vast ship which centuries earlier was used to colonize the minor planet Ceres, but which now is used by an interplanetary shipping company based on Earth to gather water ice harvested from Saturn's rings.
+Content to spend the rest of his life aboard a vessel which, as his narration cheerfully notes, is so far down humanity's vast corporate hierarchy that its very nearly impossible to fall any further, Holden's peacefully boring day-to-day existence is interrupted only when the Canterbury receives a mysterious distress call.

 An inert cargo ship by the name of the Scopuli has been detected on the Canterbury's scanners, with the only sign of life from this vessel being an intermittent emergency broadcast that doesn't respond to any of the standard requests for more information.
-Because of this, as per the loosely defined code of conduct that passes for law in the outer reaches of the solar system, the Canterbury's captain makes the grudging decision to alter his ship's course, and sends Holden ahead with a small rescue crew in a shuttle to provide aid to any survivors they happen to find on board while the larger vessel moves to intercept.
+As per the loosely defined code of conduct that passes for law in the outer reaches of the solar system, the Canterbury's captain makes the grudging decision to alter his own ship's course, and sends Holden ahead with a small rescue crew in a shuttle to provide aid to any survivors they happen to find.
 It's only after Holden and his crew have set foot on the Scopuli that they realize they've walked into a trap.
-Not only has this vessel clearly been abandoned for some time (its own crew mysteriously absent with clear signs of a struggle), but the instant they set foot aboard this ship they receive word that the Canterbury is under attack, and in this way watch helplessly as the larger ship is destroyed by a fleet of previously unseen stealth ships that had been lying in wait--vessels which then immediately vanish from sight just as quickly as they appeared.
-Overcome with grief, the only clue which Holden can find as to the identity of the Canterbury's attackers is a remote transponder stuck to one of the Scopuli's inert terminals which he realizes lured them to the Scopuli to begin with--a device that could have been manufactured anywhere in the solar system, but which is powered by a battery stamped with what Holden initially assumes are the incriminating initials "M.C.R.N."
-(Martian Congressional Republic Navy)
+Not only has this vessel clearly been abandoned for some time (its own crew mysteriously absent with clear signs of a struggle), but the instant they set foot aboard this ship they receive word that the Canterbury is under attack, and watch helplessly as the larger ship is destroyed.
+The only clue which Holden can find as to the identity of the Canterbury's attackers is the remote transponder which lured them to the Scopuli to begin with.
+This is a small device which could have been manufactured anywhere in the solar system, except for the conspicuous fact that it is powered by a battery stamped with the initials "M.C.R.N."
+(Martian Congressional Republic Navy).

 A strange knot had tied itself in his guts.
 He'd been working on Ceres security for thirty years, and he hadn't started with many illusions in place.
 The joke was that Ceres didn't have laws--it had police.
 His hands weren't any cleaner than Captain Shaddid's.
 Sometimes people fell out airlocks.
 Sometimes evidence vanished from the lockers.
 It wasn't so much that it was right or wrong as that it was justified.
 You spent your life in a stone bubble with your food, your water, your air shipped in from places so distant you could barely find them with a telescope, and a certain moral flexibility was necessary.
 But he'd never had to take a kidnap job before. (p.24)

-These two storylines quickly come to weave in and out of one another as the novel's broader plotline emerges.
-In Holden's case, he and his surviving crew soon find themselves at the center of a deadly interplanetary controversy wherein their actions are aggressively misinterpreted by the powers that be.
-Initially overwhelmed with grief at the pointless deaths of the 50 people who he knows were aboard the Canterbury when it was attacked, Holden makes the brash decision to broadcast to the entire solar system the details of the transponder he found on board the Scopuli (and specifically the conspicuous fact that this device was powered by a Martian battery).
-This in turn results in a crisis in which Holden and his crew (rather than the Canterbury's actual attackers) are declared to be wanted criminals, with the company which owned the Canterbury disowning Holden for his perceived accusations of piracy against the Martian government, while Mars likewise responds by issuing an arrest warrant for Holden.
+This in turn results in a crisis in which Holden and his crew (rather than the Canterbury's unknown attackers) are declared wanted criminals by the powers that be, with the company which owned the Canterbury disowning Holden for his perceived accusations of piracy against the Martian government.
 All of this unfolds as, due to Holden's broadcast, individuals claiming to represent the Outer Planets Alliance begin championing he and his crew as heroes of their emerging nation, with some going so far as to begin actively hunting and killing anyone even so much as suspected of having Mars or Earth citizenship, all while proudly displaying Holden's face as the symbol of their movement.

 The sound of detonation came from spinward, then voices raised in anger.
 The kids on the commons stopped their games of touch-me touch-you and stared.
 Miller stood up.
 There was smoke, but he couldn't see flames.
 The breeze picked up as the station air clearers raised the flow to suck away particulates so the sensors didn't think there was a risk of fanning a fire.
 Three gunshots rang out in fast succession, and the voices came together in a rough chant.
 Miller couldn't make words out of it, but the rhythm told him all he needed to know.
 Not a disaster, not a fire, not a breach.
 Just a riot.